 9.5 ENERGY DISSIPATION

 Spillway discharges must be conveyed to natural drainageways without threatening the safety of the dam.
-Design stilling basins to contain hydraulic jumps with a minimum of 1.0-feet of freeboard.
+Stilling basins must be designed to contain hydraulic jumps with a minimum of 1.0-foot of freeboard.

 9.6 PIPE AUXILIARY SPILLWAYS